TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 }
 ```

-Finally we got the wind direction sensor to work.
+Finally we also got the wind direction sensor to work.
 The code used is the following:

 ```cpp